-Gharib is a forthcoming series of sound works connected to sonic dissent and the idea of dissonance outside of Western musical traditions.
-The notion of gharib̄ has been long associated with the underground, clandestine activities of music making, the early psychotropic substance trade, and political dissent.
-At the same time, it’s a word that permutes different linguistic and sonic traditions in the Middle East, Levant, and Caucasus.
-While gharıb̄‘s meanings overlap with its Western counterpart unheimlich, its implications are quite different – “gharıb̄ is also very much of place; it is defined as much by its entrances and encounters as by its exits and departures.”
-(Michael Pifer).
+Gharib̄ is a forthcoming series of sound works connected to sonic dissent and the idea of dissonance outside of Western musical traditions.
+Gharib̄ is a word that permutes the locales and temporalities of the broader Middle East and Levant region.
+As a one of the rare shared words between Arabic, Armenian, Farsi and Greek languages, it denotes a sense of belonging and estrangement, while evoking modes of exile, foreignness and migration.
+At the same time, it has long been associated with the underground, clandestine activities of music making, illegal social clubs, early psychotropic substance trade, and political dissent.
+While its direct translation means “strange” or “uncanny”, its implications are different from its Western counterpart unheimlich.
+Gharıb̄ is very much of place; it is defined by its entrances and arrivals as much as by its exits and departures.
+(Michael Pifer)

 “Sometimes a single word is enough to raise up an entire universe – gharib̄ – a conceptual passcode that can align an otherwise horizontal configuration of obscure stories and ideas collected for centuries into a stronghold that has no right to exist, a zone that is like no other because it can somehow combine the experiences of ecstasy and obscurity.” – Jason Bahbak Mohaghegh